gathuku/blog/content/posts/testing-action-mailer-in-rails.md

   end
 end
  ```
- In the test we create the email and store the returned object in the email variable.
+ In the test, we create the email and store the returned object in the email variable.
 We then ensure that it was sent (the first assert), then, in the second batch of assertions, we ensure that the email does indeed contain what we expect.

 ### Conclusion
- To understand more on mailers.
-The line `ActionMailer::Base.delivery_method = :test` in `config/environments/test.rb` sets the delivery method to test mode so that email will not actually be delivered (useful to avoid spamming your users while testing) but instead it will be appended to an array (`ActionMailer::Base.deliveries`)
+ To understand more about mailers.
+The line `ActionMailer::Base.delivery_method = :test` in `config/environments/test.rb` sets the delivery method to test mode so that email will not be delivered (useful to avoid spamming your users while testing) but instead, it will be appended to an array (`ActionMailer::Base.deliveries`)

  > You can clear the deliveries array with `ActionMailer::Base.deliveries.clear`